th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/rhasspy.md

 [Read more about Text To Speech](/pages/knowledge/text-to-speech)

 # Intent Handling
-After a successful recognition of intent, Rhasppy will send a JSON even to a home Assistant or a remote Rhasspy server.
+After a successful recognition of intent, Rhasspy will send a JSON even to a home Assistant or a remote Rhasspy server.
 The Intent handling systems are: Home Assistant, Remote HTTP Server, external command.
 Rhasspy publishes intent over MQTT protocol.

 [Read more about intent handling](/pages/knowledge/intent-handling)

 # Intent Recognition
-The voice command is transcribed from Text-To-Speech system and after that the intent needs to be recognized and as result, the Rhasspy will produce a JSON event.
-The are different intent recognition systems:
+The voice command is transcripted from Text-To-Speech system and after that the intent needs to be recognized and as result, the Rhasspy will produce a JSON event.
+There are different intent recognition systems:
 - Fsticuffs (if you plan  to recognize the voice from your training set, this will be the best)
 - Fuzzywuzzy
 - Snips-NLU (NLU -> Natural Language Understanding)